-97.5% of all goods of Singapore origin enjoy no tariffs.
+Trade in Goods 97.5% of all goods of Singapore origin enjoy no tariffs.

 Most exports from Singapore can qualify for lower tariffs due to liberal Rules of Origin (ROO) commitments.

-A product will qualify for preferential treatment if at least 35% of the cost is of Singapore or Jordanian origin, and if the last place of manufacture is in Singapore
+A product will qualify for preferential treatment if at least 35% of the cost is of Singapore or Jordanian origin, and if the last place of manufacture is in Singapore or Jordan.

 Singapore manufacturers with inputs from overseas can also include the Singapore component of these inputs towards meeting the 35% threshold.

-The SJFTA safeguards market access and ensures a more predictable operating environment for service suppliers.
+Trade in Services The SJFTA safeguards market access and ensures a more predictable operating environment for service suppliers.
 Singapore service suppliers enjoy preferred access in Jordan in the following areas: